 3. Understand the process of change.
-Change takes time, patience, discipline, commitment and a whole lot of grace.
+Change takes time, patience, discipline, commitment, and a whole lot of grace.
 For example, if one night you break your boundaries and eat after 7:00 when you said you would not, don’t beat up on yourself and sabotage your entire plan.
-Pray, renew your mind and keep on going.
+Pray, renew your mind, and keep on going.
 No guilt, no condemnation, no shame just keep on going.
-Too many of us think that because we set a goal it should be smooth sailing without any setbacks and then are distraught when setbacks come and quit altogether.
-Know that they WILL come and gird yourself us so that you will continue on in victory from glory to glory.
+Too many of us think that because we set a goal it should be smooth sailing without any setbacks and they are distraught when setbacks come and quit altogether.
+Know that they WILL come and gird yourself so that you will continue on in victory from glory to glory.

 4. Get over your fears.
 Have you ever seen someone lose 20 pounds and then go into self-sabotage mode?
 Maybe you’ve done it.
-For many of us there are painful memories associated with getting what we really want.
-Fears of success, failure, rejection or loss of control all keep us from stepping out of our comfort zone and so we never receive our breakthrough as a result.
-So for many of us, sacrifice is associated with self-sabotage.
+For many of us, there are painful memories associated with getting what we really want.
+Fear of success, failure, rejection, or loss of control all keep us from stepping out of our comfort zone so we never receive our breakthrough as a result.
+For many of us, sacrifice is associated with self-sabotage.
 The solution is to allow the Holy Spirit to do the gentle work in you of showing you what’s at the root of your fears.
 You’ve got to deal with the underlying roots to break the cycle.

 “Search me, God, and know my heart; test me and know my anxious thoughts.”
 Psalm 139:23